garden-io/garden/docs/reference/commands.md

     # The duration of the action's execution in msec, if applicable.
     durationMsec:

-    # Whether the action was succeessfully executed.
+    # Whether the action was successfully executed.
     success:

     # An error message, if the action's execution failed.